California woman wins child support from husband 50 years after split

 Lenhart was not required to attend the hearing last week and could have allowed his attorney to handle the whole matter, lawyers on both sides said.

-"He (Lenhart) must have looked like a ghost to her (Anderson)," Anderson's lawyer Sara Yunus said.
+"He must have looked like a ghost to her," Anderson's lawyer Sara Yunus said.

-Anderson asked him why he showed up and his answer surprised her.
+Anderson asked him why Lenhart showed up and his answer surprised her.

 “'Because I have to come and ask for your forgiveness,'” Anderson recalled him saying.
 “We had tears in our eyes.”

 The principal amount Lenhart owed was $35,000, which totaled to $160,000 with interest and penalties, according to lawyers on both sides.
-They settled for $150,000 and Lenhart has two years to pay it off, the lawyers said.
+They settled for $150,000 and Lenhart has two years to pay it off.

 “It was just a big-time closure for both of us,” Anderson said.
 “The forgiveness was big on both of our parts.”